Skip to content

 Blackhope Scar — common questions

 Blackhope Scar is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 534m of ascent and takes most walkers 3-6 hours.
-Terrain: Heather and bog cotton on the plateau; the upper ridge has firmer turf.
+Underfoot: Heather and bog cotton on the plateau; the upper ridge has firmer turf.

 Where do I park for Blackhope Scar?